fbpx

 SPRING BREAK CAMP

 Spring break is the perfect time to stay active, make friends, and try something new!
-DC Way’s Spring Break Camp offers five unique camp options across DC – from creating art inspired by soccer legends to exploring Brazilian culture to pure World Cup action.
+DC Way’s Spring Break Camp offers five unique camp options across DC – from creating art inspired by landmarks around the world to exploring Brazilian culture to pure World Cup action.

 Whether your child is new to soccer or plays year-round, they’ll spend their break playing games, learning new skills, and having fun with other kids.
 Each camp runs full days with experienced coaches who keep kids engaged and excited from morning to afternoon.